HEALTHCARE COST & UTILIZATION PROJECT

 • The CCSR for ICD-10-PCS procedures groups procedure codes into more than 320 clinical categories.
 It capitalizes on the taxonomy and specificity of the ICD-10-PCS coding scheme and, where possible, retains the same surgical concepts from prior CCS versions.
 The CCSR for ICD-10-PCS procedures is intended to be used analytically to examine patterns of healthcare in terms of cost, utilization, and outcomes, in addition to ranking utilization by procedures.

 The CCSR replaces the beta version of the CCS for ICD-10-CM/PCS.
-The beta version of the CCS of ICD-10-CM/PCS codes will not be updated for newer codes (ICD-10-CM codes after October 2019 and ICD-10-PCS codes after October 2020).
+The beta version of the CCS for ICD-10-CM/PCS codes will not be updated for newer codes (ICD-10-CM codes after October 2019 and ICD-10-PCS codes after October 2020).
 It is recommended that the beta version of the tool no longer be used.

 • The assignment of CCSR categories in the CCSR for ICD-10-CM diagnoses tool is not mutually exclusive.
 How do I account for this if my analysis is limited to reporting by the principal diagnosis (DX1)?

-For some applications, a mutually exclusive categorization scheme is needed.
-For example, performing rank utilization by the principal (or first-listed) diagnosis.
+For some applications, a mutually exclusive categorization scheme is needed, for example, performing rank utilization by the principal (or first-listed) diagnosis.
 To facilitate such analyses, the CCSR tool includes the assignment of a default CCSR category for the principal diagnosis in inpatient data and the first-listed diagnosis in outpatient data.
 Correct application would be dependent upon your dataset's setting of care.
 Additional information is available in the User Guide for the CCSR for ICD-10-CM diagnoses.

 • I am having problems applying the CCSR for ICD-10-CM diagnoses to my administrative data.
 What could be the issue(s)?